FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation: Proposed Method

 During training, for a given prediction of text kernels, we directly apply the dilation operator to rebuild whole text regions.
-Since this step is differentiable, we can supervise both text kernels and text regions, as shown in Figure~\ref{fig:overall_architecture}.
+Since this step is differentiable, we can supervise both text kernels and text regions for more accurate predictions, as shown in Fig.~\ref{fig:overall_architecture}.
 In the inference phase, we first binarize the predicted text kernels, and implement a GPU-accelerated Connected Components Labeling (CCL) algorithm \cite{allegretti2019optimized} to distinguish different text kernels.
 Finally, we apply the dilation operator to reconstruct the complete text lines.